roelofjan-elsinga/portfolio/resources/content/collections/articles/benefits-single-page-application.md

 is_published: true
 post_date: '2016-10-27'
 url: benefits-single-page-application
+description: 'Realtime information, partial page loads, quickly navigating to pages.
+Javascript has a lot to offer and is getting more and more popular.
+Websites aren''t just '
+update_date: '2021-01-13 14:16:02'
+linkedin_post: ''
+twitter_post: ''
+tags:
+    - javascript
 ---
 ![Manhattan at nigh](/images/articles/manhattan.jpg "Benefits of a single page application")

 # Benefits of a single page application